ithan/accessibility/presentation.md

 Everyone here can contribute by learning the fundamentals relevant to our work, staying curious, and consistently advocating for the needs of all users.
 Remember the 'automatic doors' example – often, improvements made for accessibility create a better experience for everyone.

----

-## Slide 13: QR Code / Share

-*(No specific speaker notes needed - Slide content is self-explanatory)*

----

-## Slide 14: Thank You & Questions
+## Slide 13: Thank You & Questions

 That concludes my overview.
 Thank you very much for your time and attention.
 By working together on accessibility, we can create more effective and welcoming digital products for everyone.